• About

 • Semi-sweet or dark chocolate chips - Use your favorite brand of chocolate chips

-• Sourdough starter discard - Adds a tangy and more nuanced flavor and provides health benefits
+• Sourdough starter discard - Adds a tangy and more nuanced flavor, and makes tender scones

 • Heavy cream - Makes our scones much more tender; use milk or half & half in place of heavy cream